 Too Much Oil Is Bad

-It’s true that too much oil is better than too little, but it’s still possible to damage an engine with excessive lubricant.
+Too much oil is indeed better than too little, but it’s still possible to damage an engine with excessive lubricant.

 Some of the common symptoms include: